-TRAPPED Escape Room Games allows you to turn “ANY room into a family-friendly escape-room adventure where you move around the room actively solving puzzles.”
+TRAPPED Escape Room Games allow you to turn “ANY room into a family-friendly escape-room adventure where you move around the room actively solving puzzles.”

 We have never played an escape room game so as you can imagine the kids and I were rather excited.

-I loved the fact that it was a game that made the kids think and be engaged, plus not staring at a screen for a while.
+I loved the fact that it was a game that made the kids think and is engaged, plus not staring at a screen for a while.

 “Each pack contains everything you need to create your very own escape room in your own home.
 Wall posters, cards to display, hangers for door handles, ID cards, and secret envelopes are just some of the things you might ﬁnd inside the pack along with clues to solve and awesome puzzles to crack.”

 Setting up the game

 I put all the contents of the game onto the floor of the girl’s room.
 I then proceeded to read the instructions to understand what I needed to do.
 There are a lot of little clue cards and a few posters that need to be stuck around the room, on each card/poster it says where you should put them.
 Some will say stick on the wall and others say they should be near the exit and so on.

 The pack comes with a book of clues and a code cracker (this is a cardboard cover that allows certain words to be read and others not.
 You need this when you get asked to read a clue).
 We did have some interference from a four-year-old who tried to scrunch and rip the code cracker but this was foiled by mummy distracting him and allowing sisters and their mate to play their mystery game.

 The instructions didn’t give a great deal of information.
 I wanted to know if we had to put all cards out.
 Do the clues on the back of the work passes get read at any time or will that spoil the game if it happens earlier?
 The mystery envelope with the clues to the code that unlocks the door was already organised so I had no idea what was in there.